Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

 * **Configure**

 Switch.
 Invokes the scheduled task setup using default values.
-To specify custom values, use the Configure-FudgePack function.
+To specify custom values, use the Configure-FudgePop function.

-## Configure-FudgePack
+## Configure-FudgePop

-Prompts for input to control FudgePack client settings.
+Prompts for input to control FudgePop client settings.